 Then he got a terrible diagnosis that meant that he could not finish the final 6 months of the 6-year process as he knew he would be too week to get over that final hurdle

-So Bill asked Councillor Mark Castle if he would do that for him

-After numerous meetings with the WHBC Planning Officer it was agreed the NP was consistent with the WHBC approved Local Plan
+Bill asked Councillor Mark Castle if he would do that for him, and after numerous meetings with the WHBC Planning Officer it was agreed the NP was consistent with the WHBC approved Local Plan

-The final stage in the whole 6 year process was to put the NP to the locals of Welwyn via a referendum
+The final stage in the whole 6-year process was to put the NP to the residents of Welwyn Parish via a referendum

-This was unexpectedly called by WHBC at a few weeks’ notice coinciding with the local elections
+This was unexpectedly called by WHBC at a few weeks’ notice to coincide with the local elections

-During the period around elections the Parish Council were barred from promoting or even explaining that this was the final stage of the 6 year plan process, when it had probably been 2-3 years since the public had last seen what Bill and his team had put together to meet their needs
+During the period around elections the Parish Council were barred from promoting or even explaining that this was the final stage of the 6-year plan process, when it had probably been 2-3 years since the public had last seen what Bill and his team had put together to meet their needs

 The referendum was crucial, it required a simple majority of one, if that was not achieved 6 years work was in the bin

 Fortunately, the Planning and Amenity Group, a local committee that advise the Parish on planning matters, called a public meeting, put up signs and sat outside polling station grounds answering questions, but only if asked, to avoid contravening election rules!

+Despite his poor state of health, Bill still took an active role in supporting the public meeting and manning polling stations on the day of the referendum.

-The NP was approved by a massive majority, and that was due in no small part to the hours, days, weeks and months that Bill had spent drafting and redrafting and spinning plates, through all those years
+The NP was approved by a massive majority of 88%, and that was due in no small part to the hours, days, weeks and months that Bill had spent drafting and redrafting and spinning plates, through all those years